 The best vegetable broth for babies is simple, with no added salt and no added sugar.
 Ideally, the ingredients are just vegetables and water.
 Here’s a no salt added vegetable broth that may be appropriate for older babies and toddlers.

 Yes, you can make purees and other foods for babies and toddlers with stock.
 Make sure the stock you use is a no salt homemade version, not a super salty stock from the store.

 Have extra baby veg stock?
 Here are some ways for older members of the family to enjoy it:

 All recipes on this website may or may not be appropriate for you, depending on your medical needs and personal preferences.
 Consult with a registered dietitian or your physician if you need help determining the dietary pattern that may be best for you.

-The calorie information is an estimate provided as a courtesy.
+The nutrition information is an estimate provided as a courtesy.
 It will differ depending on the specific brands and ingredients that you use.
 Calorie information on food labels may be wildly inaccurate, so please don't sweat the numbers too much.

-For more information on how the three recipe levels may help with a weight management goal, refer to my overnight oats with yogurt post.
+For more information on how the three recipe levels may help with a weight management goal, refer to my overnight oats no sugar post.
 Let's get cooking!